MaxKot/ConfigurationBinderBenchmarks/README.md

 ## Implementations overview

-**Default** - the implemention used in ConfigurationBinder as of version 7.0.2.
+**Default** - the implemention used in ConfigurationBinder as of 7d4163fc6e4b5c634eef22d0fd8decfc2aaca763.

 **LazyReflection** - avoids making Reflection API if call results are not used.